lmeninato/data_challenge/README.md

 The main concern over using a streaming algorithm is without a date ordering we would still have to store N rows in the worst case (either in memory, or by writing to a temporary table on a disk).
-With some ordering this approach would work well, and for a problem where the hashing trick does not have such a small upper bound on the additonal space required a streaming algorithm would be necessary to not exhaust the system's memory (or to avoid read/write from disk for temporary storage).
+With some ordering this approach would work well, and for a problem where the hashing trick does not have such a small upper bound on the additional space required a streaming algorithm would be necessary to not exhaust the system's memory (or to avoid read/write from disk for temporary storage).